drupalcommerce/commerce-docs/v2/product/products.md

 # Products and Product Variations

+Every product has one or more variations.
+In the event that a product has more than one variation, each variation is differentiated by some aspect of the product, whether it’s the product’s color, size, fabric, etc.

 ![Product Entity Relationships](images/product_entity_relationships.png)

-Imagine you sell t-shirts (Product Type) and you have new shipment of a particular Drupalcon t-shirt (Product).
+For example, you sell t-shirts (Product Type) and you have a new shipment of a particular Drupalcon t-shirt (Product).
 This Drupalcon t-shirt comes in different sizes and colors.
 Each combination of size and color (Small Red, Large Blue) represents a physical version of the t-shirt (Product Variation).
-If a product does not have attributes or unique combinations of of attributes, you always need at least one variation per product.

 > **NOTE**: In order to create your first product, you will need to have a store and a currency already set up.
 If you
 > don't have this, there's a [Getting Started](../getting-started.md) section that will walk you through the steps.

 ## Managing Products and their Variations

-Variations are only manageable from the parent product, using Inline Entity Form.
+By default, variations are only manageable from the parent product, using Inline Entity Form.
 Variations do not have labels or titles.
 Labels, by default, are dynamically constructed from the attribute labels.
 To create or update a product variation, you must go to the product screen and either choose an existing product or create a new one.

 You can simply go to `admin/commerce/products` and click "Add Product."